Hurricanes in Central America

 - People in the Region Valle of Sula in northwest Honduras are now been forced to evacuate as Iota is expected to impact the same vulnerable communities affected by Eta less than two weeks ago.

-- In Guatemala, soils in many areas are already saturated from the heavy rains experienced during Tropical Storm Eta; the rains that are expected to occur in the next few days are likely to result in landslides, mudslides, bursting of riverbanks, volcanic mudflows (lahars) and damage to the road network.
+- In Guatemala, soils in many areas are already saturated from the heavy rains experienced during Tropical Storm Eta; the rains that are expected to occur in the next few days are likely to result in landslides, mudslides, bursting of riverbanks, volcanic mudflows (lahars), damage to the road network, and wiping out harvest.
 This will heighten already-existing vulnerabilities.

 What CARE is doing